joshuadavidnelson/scripts-to-footer/readme.txt

 Please feel free to open a [Github Issue](https://github.com/joshuadavidnelson/scripts-to-footer/issues) to report conflicts or goto [the  WP.org support forum](https://wordpress.org/support/plugin/scripts-to-footerphp).
 If there is something wrong with Scripts-to-Footer, we'll update it.
 However, if it's a another plugin or theme we can only contact the developer with the issue to attempt to resolve it.

 == Changelog ==

+= 0.6.4.1 =
+- Update Github Action to publish from github to WP.org.

 = 0.6.4 =
 - Removed unnecessary logging functions and added a debug check before logging anything.